 The fitness tests we send you are pretty simple to implement, and you won’t need much more than a pair of hiking or running shoes and a visit to a local gym.
 That said, if you want to get really specific with your training, there are more professional tests available.
 You can read all about getting tested here.

-Where do I sign up?
+Where do I sign up for the Custom 8-Week Training Plan?
 Here!

 All Training Plans, information, data, text, graphics, charts, photographs, drawings and multimedia content in this web site is proprietary and considered the intellectual property of Uphill Athlete.
 Unless otherwise specified in this web site, no one has permission to copy, redistribute, reproduce or republish, in any form, in whole or in part, the Training Plans referenced or purchased from Uphill Athlete or information found in this web site without our express written permission.